Indians pitcher Corey Kluber is Friday’s Box-Toppers Player of the Day and rises to sixth place in season player rankings.

 About Box-Toppers’ team abbreviations

-Also Friday, Yankees pitcher Luis Severino rises to fourth place in Box-Toppers season player rankings after earning his first Player of the Game honor since July 1.
+Also Friday, Yankees pitcher Luis Severino maintains his fifth-place spot in Box-Toppers season player rankings after earning his first Player of the Game honor since July 1.

 Player of the Day—Kluber struck out eight over seven scoreless innings, allowing two hits and two walks, in the 3-0 win over the Rays.

-Kluber earns 2.0 Box-Toppers points for being Player of the Day, giving him 16.7 for the season, rising to seventh place in Box-Toppers season player rankings, fifth place among American League pitchers.
+Kluber earns 2.0 Box-Toppers points for being Player of the Day, giving him 16.7 for the season, rising to sixth place in Box-Toppers season player rankings, fourth place among American League pitchers.

 Kluber becomes the 12th player this season with 15 or more Box-Toppers points.
 It is his fourth season with 15 points and his third straight.
 In 2014, he had 25.8 points, first among AL pitchers.
 In 2016, he had 21.2 points, first among AL pitchers.
 And in 2017, he had 22.0 points, second among AL pitchers.